Login or Register for FREE!

 Last edited by kd7bbc.
 Register to edit

-Tags: operating rules operating procedures arrl chapter 8 arrl module 19
+Tags: operating rules operating procedures section8.5

 What is meant by "repeater offset”?